Inferring low-dimensional microstructure representations using convolutional neural networks: Methods

 We will consider embedding dimensions $D^\ast \lesssim 10$, which is very small compared to the dimension of the full CNN texture vector, roughly $2.5 \times 10^5$ (Sec.~\ref{sec:cnntextureprocedure}).

-Note that MDS seeks $\hat d_{ij}$ that \emph{globally} match all distances $d_{ij}$.
-Other schemes, such as Local Linear Embedding~\cite{Roweis00} or Isomap~\cite{Tenenbaum00}, instead work with a sparsification of the distance matrix $d_{ij}$.
-MDS has the advantage of being conceptually simple; the only hyperparameter to tune is the embedding dimension $D^\ast$.
+Note that MDS seeks $\hat d_{ij}$ that globally matches distances $d_{ij}$, and thus captures information about \emph{all} image pairs.
+Other schemes, such as Local Linear Embedding~\cite{Roweis00} or Isomap~\cite{Tenenbaum00}, instead work with a local sparsification of the distance matrix $d_{ij}$.
+In this work, we select MDS because of its direct interpretibility and conceptual simplicity.
+MDS requires only one hyperparameter, the embedding dimension $D^\ast$.
 We use the scikit-learn~\cite{Pedregosa11} implementation of MDS, which applies an iterative majorization algorithm~\cite{De-Leeuw77} to optimize the embedding stress $\sigma$, Eq.~\eqref{eq:MDSstress}.